 Editing Twisted Sisters and Drawing Power

-Throughout her career as a cartoonist Noomin has enjoyed significant success as a multi-award-winning editor of women’s comics.
-Her beautifully presented edited volumes have continued to make comics history through their choice of artists and subject matter.
+Throughout her career as a cartoonist Noomin enjoyed significant success as a multi-award-winning editor of women’s comics.
+Her beautifully presented edited volumes continued to make comics history through their choice of artists and subject matter.
 She explained her preferences: “My criteria for comics is not whether something is feminist or not, I never think in those terms.
 It’s whether I like the art, whether I think it’s funny, whether it moves me.
 It’s very personal.
 I have to like the art and the writing, and that’s sometimes hard to find” (Rudick, 2012).
-Earlier collections have included some of the most significant women comics artists, including Dori Seda, Carol Tyler, Alison Bechdel, Carol Lay, and Roberta Gregory.
+Earlier collections included some of the most significant women comics artists, including Dori Seda, Carol Tyler, Alison Bechdel, Carol Lay, and Roberta Gregory.
 In 1976, Diane Noomin and Aline Kominsky Crumb edited Twisted Sisters.
 In 1991 Noomin edited Twisted Sisters: A Collection of Bad Girl Art, followed by Twisted Sisters Comics and Twisted Sisters, Vol. 2: Drawing the Line.
-Through her publications, Noomin is responsible for bringing many cartoonists to the public eye for the first time: “I’m very proud of the Twisted Sisters anthologies… People said, ‘Where did you find all these great female cartoonists?’
+Through her publications, Noomin was responsible for bringing many cartoonists to the public eye for the first time: “I’m very proud of the Twisted Sisters anthologies… People said, ‘Where did you find all these great female cartoonists?’
 Unfortunately, it’s largely been forgotten by a younger generation of women cartoonists” (Rudick, 2012).

 In 2019, Noomin edited the critically acclaimed Drawing Power: Women’s Stories of Sexual Violence, Harassment, and Survival, which in 2020 was awarded the Susan Koppelman Award for Best Anthology, Multi-Authored, or Edited Book in Feminist Studies in Popular and American Culture, and in the same year the Eisner Award for Best Anthology.
 Featuring 60 artists, this collection was described in the New York Times as a “landmark collection, beautifully produced, [which] shines a light on a relentless, unwelcome aspect of women’s lives” (Chute, 2019).
 Noomin revealed her motivation behind the anthology: “The idea came to me after watching Trump brag of sexual assault […] I was so angry and had nowhere to put that anger. […] I decided in that moment to create a book about real women being exposed to sexual violence or threat by real men” (Mielke, 2019).

-From the early women’s comics collectives to Drawing Power, a 2020 Eisner Award-winning collection, Diane Noomin continues to be a vital force in the world of comics, producing work and editing collections that are beautiful, political, culturally significant and, as she herself says, “painfully autobiographical” (Noomin, 2011: 9).
+From the early women’s comics collectives to Drawing Power, a 2020 Eisner Award-winning collection, Diane Noomin continued to be a vital force in the world of comics, producing work and editing collections that are beautiful, political, culturally significant and, as she herself says, “painfully autobiographical” (Noomin, 2011: 9).

 Selected Works by Diane Noomin